Thibaut Vargas: Career

 Vargas signed his first professional contract with Montpellier on 20 December 2019.
 He made his professional debut with the club in a 5–0 Coupe de France win over Caen on 19 January 2020.

 In June 2022, Vargas signed a one-year contract with Nîmes, with an option to extend for two more years.

+In July 2023, Vargas was released from his contract by Nîmes and signed a two-years contract with Laval, with an option to extend for one more year.